Zach Pascal Player Prop Bets for NFL Week 13 | Indianapolis vs. Houston 12/5/2021

 Season Stats

-- Pascal has caught 34 passes on 60 targets for 340 yards and three touchdowns, averaging 28.3 yards per game.
+- Pascal has caught 34 passes for 340 yards and three touchdowns this season.
+He has been targeted 60 times, and puts up 28.3 yards per game.

-- Pascal has seen the ball thrown his way 11 times in the red zone this season, 23.4% of his team's 47 red zone pass attempts.
+- With 11 targets in the red zone this season, Pascal has been on the receiving end of 23.4% of his team's 47 red zone pass attempts.

-- The Colts, who rank second in the NFL in points scored, have dropped back to pass 54.6% of the time while opting for the ground attack 45.4% of the time.
+- The Colts, who rank third in the NFL in points scored, have dropped back to pass 54.6% of the time while running the ball 45.4% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Pascal's matchup with the Texans.